MetPX/sarracenia/doc/indexe.rst

 should allow it to be used in other domains.
 The prototype client, dd_subscribe, in use since 2013, implements the consumer end of the switch's functions, and is the only component present in current packages.
-The rest of MetPX-Sarracenia should be included in packages by the Fall of 2015.
+The rest of MetPX-Sarracenia should be included in packages by the Spring of 2016.

 Sarracenia is expected to be a far simpler application than sundew from every point of view: Operator, Developer, Analyst, Data Sources, Data consumers.